daniellee6925/rapGPT2.0/README.md

 ## 6. Deployment
 rapGPT consists of a **FastAPI backend** and a **React/Next.js frontend**.
 You can deploy them together or separately depending on your setup (local machine, EC2, Docker, etc.).

-Please refer to the repository below
+Currently, backend is hosted on AWS EC2 c5.large (CPU-only) Please refer to the repository below

 - [backend](https://github.com/daniellee6925/rapGPT_backend])